echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

  One of the most important things when you add the above code is for you to include the `data-reviews="container"` attribute.

 *Ratings summary widget (to show rating average and stars):*
 ```
 <div data-reviews-summary="{{ product.id }}"></div>
 ```

- 2. **Save Changes:** Save the changes to your theme code.
+ **2. Save Changes:** Save the changes to your theme code.
 EchoBrain's script will automatically detect these placeholders and populate them with the review widgets.

 **Method 2: Using CSS Selectors**